adityamd1307/DSAI-Project/README.md

    - Testing sample emails to show the accuracy of prediction

 ## Results 📊
 The project achieved promising results in accurately classifying phishing and safe emails.
-The best-performing model was Support Vector Machine, achieving an accuracy of 97% on the test dataset.
-Insights gained from EDA and analytical visualization provided valuable understanding of phishing email characteristics.
+The best-performing model was the Support Vector Machine, achieving an accuracy of 97% on the test dataset.
+Insights gained from EDA and analytical visualization provided a valuable understanding of phishing email characteristics.

 ## Practical Implications 💼
 Findings from this project have practical implications in real-world scenarios.
 Individuals can use the developed model to identify and avoid phishing emails, reducing the risk of falling victim to cyber attacks.

 ## References 📚
 - Smith, G. (2024, April 10).
 [Top Phishing Statistics for 2024: Latest Figures and Trends](Link).
 StationX.